LukasTruong/Make_YT_Shorts_Invis_For_Android/README.md

 9. When the "Allow USB debugging?" prompt appears, tap OK or Allow

-#Important Security Note
+# Important Security Note
 Leaving USB debugging enabled can pose a security risk, as it allows connected computers to access deep system data or bypass lock-screen commands.
-It is highly recommended to toggle the USB debugging switch OFF when you are done using it for app development or data transfer
+It is highly recommended to toggle the USB debugging switch OFF when you are done installing the app.

 # Getting the app